-I was born and raised in Melbourne, Australia and have lived there in various suburbs my whole life.
+I was born and raised in Melbourne, Australia and have lived here in various suburbs my whole life.
 I have been lucky to travel extensively with family, at university, and for work.

-During my studies I worked in a variety of jobs, including a stint as a theatre technician at the Alexander Theatre.
-After completing my Masters Degree I travelled for some months in Europe and returned to work for 5 years as a Coursework and Policy Officer in the Faculty of Arts at Monash University.
+During my studies I worked in a variety of jobs, including a stint as a theatre technician.
+After completing my Masters Degree I travelled for some months in Europe before returning to work for 5 years as a Coursework and Policy Officer in the Faculty of Arts at Monash University.
 During this time I found the project I wanted to ‘live’ with for the length of time it would take to complete a PhD, and I began my doctoral studies.

-Throughout my doctoral studies (as well as earlier during my Masters) I was a sessional academic in the Faculty of Arts, in the History program in a variety of subjects.
-I also taught in subjects offered by the Film and Television Studies Program, the English Program and the Diploma in Tertiary Studies program, all at Monash University.
+Throughout my doctoral studies (as well as earlier during my Masters) I was a sessional academic in the Faculty of Arts, in the History program in a variety of units.
+I also taught in units offered by the Film and Television Studies Program, the English Program and the Diploma in Tertiary Studies program, all at Monash University.

 After completing my PhD, I worked in the specialist field of transition and social inclusion for six years, both at Monash University, and then at Federation University Australia.
 During this time I worked with an amazing team, publishing a book on our work, and winning an Australian Award for University Teaching in 2012 for Programs that Enhance Learning.

 In 2016, I published Reframing the Past: History, Film & Television and I made a decision to return to my original fields of study.
 Since 2017, I have been researching and teaching history (cultural history, Australian migration, Genocide studies, Memory Studies ) and screen studies (film & television) at Monash University.

 I am a passionate and highly experienced university educator, with extensive experiences in curriculum development.
 I am a screened historian who is passionate about researching and writing about screened history in as many modes as possible.